atreyakamat/SkillForge/README.md

-# SkillForge - Personal Learning Skill Gap Analyzer
+# SkillForge - Personal Learning and Career Development Platform

 A comprehensive skill assessment and gap analysis platform built with React and Node.js.